guardian/dotcom-rendering/docs/principles/developer-experience.md

 ## Fast feedback cycle

-When developing components, changes should be reflected in the developer's browser within 1 second.
+When developing components, changes should be reflected in the developer's browser within 5 seconds.
 Tests against relevant (changed) components should run in less than 10 seconds.

 ## Contract over idiom